Winfred01/Advanced-Image-Processing-Toolkit/README.md

 ## Installation

-Download the `ImageFilter.java` from this repository and include it in your Java project.
+Download the `ImageFilter.java` and `GraphicsApp.java` from this repository and include it in your Java project.
 Make sure to configure your project to handle image processing appropriately.

 ## Contributing